anabramos/human-cockroach-nuclear-bomb/README.md

 ## Features

 - Game Introduction section
-    - The first section of the game introduces the user to the game, the objects of the game and its rules.
-It makes mention to the rock, paper and scissors game so that the user knows what to wait in terms of game format.
+    - The first section of the game introduces the user to the game, the objects of the game, and its rules.
+It makes mention of the rock, paper, and scissors game so that the user knows what to wait for in terms of game format.

         <img src="assets/images/game_introduction.png" style="width: 60%" style="height: 100px">

 - Battle name input
     - The game asks the user to log their battle name to start the game.
 The battle name can have a maximum of 20 characters and no spaces.
-If the battle name require spaces, this must be replaced by an underscore.
+If the battle name requires spaces, this must be replaced by an underscore.

         <img src="assets/images/player_battle_name.png" style="width: 60%" style="height: 100px">